mhamdan91/mass-flow-estimation/Gradcam_visualization/README.md

 This code produces an CAM image for input image in this directory */images/ouput*

 ##### Acknowledgements
-Parts of the code was adapted from:
+Part of the code was adapted from:
 TF session implementation.
 https://github.com/adityac94/Grad_CAM_plus_plus